 Felgo enhances this solid core with components for game & app development, plugins for 3rd-party services like ads, in-app purchases, analytics and more.
 Felgo games are created within Qt Creator.
 The main language for writing source code is a declarative language called QML, as well as with JavaScript.

 Before we can start developing, please install the Felgo SDK.
 You can find a tutorial about installing Felgo here.
-If you have any question about installing Felgo, just get in touch via our support forums or send us an e-mail.

 If you've already opened Qt Creator, the Felgo IDE (integrated development environment), you'll be familiar with our Getting Started page of the Welcome tab.